JacksonStrauss/Beach-Bots-2021--2022-Code-Documentation/Vision Pipeline/README.md

 ```
 All that's left now is to implement the logic to actually determine where the marker is in relation to the robot.
 I used a simple process of elimination
 algorithm wich determines that the marker is in the center if not enough lime pixels are present in the left or right views of the camera.
-The numerical MARGIN value was determined with trial and error to achieve accurate detection results.
+The numerical MARGIN value represents the numerical value if the marker were to be placed in the center and was determined with trial and error to achieve accurate detection results.
 ```java
 final int MARGIN = 100000;